theitalianscientist/covid-19/README.md

 The data appears to have been manipulated.
 ```

-***Both datasets appear to be manipulated**.
+**All datasets so far appear to be manipulated**.
 Think about that.

-*This test is configured to give incorrect positive results in 5% of the cases at max.*
+*This test is configured to give incorrect positive results in 5% of the cases at max.
+Datasets are sampled at random, the days that I remember to do it.*

 Now, there could potentially be a bug in the code.
 However, if you copy-n-paste the dataset in an online Benford calculator (like [this](https://www.dcode.fr/benford-law)), the result stay the same.
 Benford’s law consistently points to manipulation.